BuildTheEarth/terraplusplus/docs/using_server.md

 # Server setup instructions

+## Server pack

+Check out our [official server pack](https://github.com/Rickleuf/BTE-Server/releases) if you want to easily setup a server.

+## Manual setup

 Setup a Forge server (which can be installed through the [standard Forge installer](http://files.minecraftforge.net/)), and install the CubicChunks, CubicWorldGen, and Terra++ jars to the `/mods/` directory.

 Inside of the `server.properties` file, change: